-Since the start of the COVID-19 pandemic, VPIRG and our allies have been fighting to ensure that every eligible voter in Vermont has the option to vote safely and easily by mail this year.
-Now, thanks to the hard work and dedication of the Vermont Secretary of State and VPIRG’s staff, allies, and supporters around the state, we’ve achieved a major win: every registered Vermont voter will receive their ballot by mail for the November election.
+From the start of the COVID-19 pandemic, VPIRG and our allies fought to ensure that every eligible voter in Vermont had the option to vote safely and easily by mail in 2020.
+Thanks to the hard work and dedication of the Vermont Secretary of State and VPIRG’s staff, allies, and supporters around the state, we achieved a major win: every registered Vermont voter received their ballot by mail for the November 2020 general election.

 Back at the start of the COVID-19 pandemic, Vermont legislators passed a measure empowering Governor Phil Scott and Secretary of State Jim Condos to enact a vote-by-mail system this year without additional legislation.
 The Secretary of State came up with a plan to mail every registered Vermont voter a ballot for the general election in November, but when the governor proved reluctant to get on board, the issue moved back to the legislature.

-S.348, a bill granting full authority to the Secretary of State to mail all registered voters a ballot for this year’s General Election in November, was met with strong support, passing the Senate on a 21-7 vote and the House 115-29.
-Ultimately, on July 3rd, Governor Scott allowed S.348 to pass into law without his signature, ensuring that every registered Vermont voter will receive their ballot by mail for the November election.
+S.348, a bill granting full authority to the Secretary of State to mail all registered voters a ballot for the 2020 general election in November, was met with strong support, passing the Senate on a 21-7 vote and the House 115-29.
+Ultimately, on July 3rd, Governor Scott allowed S.348 to pass into law without his signature, ensuring that every active, registered Vermont voter would received heir ballot by mail for the November 2020 election.

-For the November general election, the Secretary of State will automatically be sending mail-in ballots to every active, registered voter in Vermont.
+For the November 2020 general election, the Secretary of State automatically sent mail-in ballots to every active, registered voter in Vermont.

 Vote-By-Mail Myths, Busted:

 Despite what you may have heard, claims of fraud associated with voting by mail are rare.